Yangian Symmetry Escapes from the Fishnet: Fishnet Models and Yangian Representations

 \section{Fishnet Models and Yangian Representations}

-In this work, we will consider two fishnet models in four spacetime dimensions, the non-supersymmetric bi-scalar model \cite{Gurdogan:2015csr} and the $\superN=1$ supersymmetric brick-wall fishnet model \cite{Caetano:2016ydc}. \unskip\footnote{Similar non-supersymmetric and reduced brick-wall models have been introduced in \cite{Chicherin:2017frs,Pittelli:2019ceq}; we shall consider exclusively the $\superN=1$ supersymmetric brick-wall model in this work.} For simplicity, we shall refer to these models as the “bi-scalar model” and the “brick-wall model”, respectively.
+In this work, we will consider two fishnet models in four spacetime dimensions, the non-supersymmetric bi-scalar model \cite{Gurdogan:2015csr} and the $\superN=1$ supersymmetric brick-wall fishnet model \cite{Caetano:2016ydc}. \unskip\footnote{Similar brick-wall models with different amounts of supersymmetry and/or in different spacetime dimension have been introduced in \cite{Caetano:2016ydc,Pittelli:2019ceq,Kazakov:2018qbr,Kade:2024lkc}; we shall consider exclusively the $D=4$, $\superN=1$ supersymmetric brick-wall model in this work.} For simplicity, we shall refer to these models as the “bi-scalar model” and the “brick-wall model”, respectively.
 The bi-scalar model has merely two complex scalar fields $\phi^1, \phi^2$ taking values in matrices of some dimension $N_{\text{c}}$. \unskip\footnote{We shall be interested in the planar limit $N_{\text{c}}\to\infty$, and thus the fields will always be treated as abstract matrices whose ordering within field polynomials does matter.
 Furthermore, we will disregard (higher-loop) renormalisation effects related to wrapping \cite{Sieg:2016vap,Grabner:2017pgm}.} The action reads: \unskip\footnote{We fix the coupling constant to some value noting that it may be recovered by a simultaneous rescaling of the fields and the action.}